AinulMr/Data-Exploration_COVID-19/README.md

 The data used is based on 2020 in Indonesia to show the growth of COVID-19 every month in 2020.
 #### Number of COVID-19 Infection
 I can inform since February 2020 the number of COVID-19 cases has increased until December 2020
+- In December, the number of COVID-19 cases at